jjolly/fearless/README.md

 I program fearlessly.

 I believe programming is an art that belongs to everyone.
 I will never judge anyone by the way they program, the language they write in, the editor they use, or the architecture they write to.
 I welcome everyone to this most glorious of arts, and hope they stay awhile and perhaps share their experience.
 I desire to see all code shared with everyone for their personal learning, growth, and hopefully contribution.
 But if a person works for a business that feels they need to protect their interests, I will not judge that person.
 Do they program?
 Then that is enough for me.
 But I will always advocate for free and open source code.
-I believe the best way to learn is to study the works that came before, and then build upon them.
+I believe the best way to learn is to study the works that came before, and then build upon that work.

 I will fearlessly honor and encourage all programmers.